 What is Pretax Income?

-Pretax income, also known as earnings before tax, is the net income earned by a business before taxes are subtracted/accounted for.
+Pretax income, also known as earnings before tax or pretax earnings, is the net income earned by a business before taxes are subtracted/accounted for.
 Pretax income, however, accounts for deductions related to operating expenses, depreciation, and interest expenses.

 Formula for Pretax Income

 The formula for calculating pretax income is as follows: